fytinnovations/oc-helpdesk/getting-started/configuration.md

 # Configuration

 The plugin contains some configuration settings which you may find useful.
-If you wish to request some additional settings you can put a [feature request](https://github.com/fytinnovations/oc-helpdesk/issues)
+If you wish to request some additional settings you can put a [feature request](https://github.com/fytinnovations/oc-helpdesk/issues).

+## Notifications

+The default mode for notifications is email.
+Please ensure that you have a working SMTP Server configured before enabling the below features.

-## Notify assignees when tickets are assigned to them.
+### Notify agents when tickets are assigned to them

-Enable this feature will notify the agent via email when a ticket is assigned to them by the administrator.
+Enable this feature will notify the agent via email when a ticket is assigned to them by the supervisor.

-## Notify admins when new tickets are created.
+### Notify supervisors when new tickets are created

-This feature will email people having the assign_tickets permission when there is a ticket submitted by the frontend user.
+This feature will email supervisors when there is a ticket submitted by the end user.

-## Notify users and assignees when there is a comment on the ticket.
+### Notify users and agents when there is a comment on the ticket

 After the ticket has been created and assigned to a agent.
 There can be a conversation on the basis of the ticket.
 Enabling this feature will email the agent and the user on each and every comment.

-## Notify users and assignees when there is a change in the status of the ticket.

-When there is a change in the status of the ticket "i.e the ticket get closed".
-This setting will notify the users.

-## Notify users and assignees when there is a change in the status of the ticket.
+### Notify users, supervisor, assignees when there is a change in the status of the ticket

-When there is a change in the status of the ticket "i.e the ticket get closed".
-This setting will notify the users.
+When there is a change in the status of the ticket "i.e the ticket get closed" the respective users will be notified.

-## Notify assignees when there is a private comment on the ticket.
+### Notify agents when there is a private comment on the ticket

-This plugin provides a feature for posting private comments so that different agents can talk to each other without the knowledge of the user.
+This plugin provides a feature for posting private comments so that different agents can talk to each other without the knowledge of the end user.
 Enabling this feature will notify the agents for those private comments.